 What do you make of the high carb low fat diet?
 I have a friend who turned vegan around a year ago and advocates HCLF which I think sounds good, but she also say that she is able to eat unlimited carbs without becoming fat, even without exercising.
 As I am unfamiliar with the specifics of nutrition and veganism, I would love to hear your thoughts on this.

 I do have many girl friends who feel good with HCLF plant-based diet with low oil, salt and processed food.
 I don’t follow any specific diet; I eat what makes me feel good over a long time (not like the sugar high then crash kinda good).
 Everyone’s bodies and needs are different and weight is just a number.
-Exercise is important no matter what you eat as it helps us absorb calcium.
-You can check out my previous post on nutrition and there are lots of resources that can turn up from a google search.
+Exercise is important no matter what you eat as it helps us absorb calcium, balance hormones and more.
+You can check out my post on nutrition and there are lots of resources that can turn up from a google search.
 You have to find out what works for you!
 General rule, if you start following a diet and it makes you have more fatigue/mood swings/cravings, no matter how much weight you lost, you’re not eating right.

-Fav plant based milk?
+Favourite plant based milk?

 Where do you buy vegan ingredients from in Singapore like the medjool dates?
 Are they expensive?
 Great to know there are vegans in Singapore too:) Were your parents or friends supportive?
-Like your blog!

 There are lots of things that are vegan in our mainstream supermarkets!
 Many of them have medjool dates if they are in season.
 Mustafa (the mall in Little India) carries them all year round with the cheapest type being $3.90 at 500g.
 I have a guide to buying vegan groceries in SG.

 My family and closest friends are vegan/vegetarian so yes I’m lucky to have lots of support.
 Other friends are often curious about it so I seldom meet negativity.
 We have a growing vegan scene here, you can check out this post for list of groups, meetups and events to join!